 Taking copper supplements may help people who have anemia because of copper deficiency.
 Copper works together with iron to form red blood cells.

-Although animal studies suggest that taking copper by mouth may help prevent and slow arthritis, there isn’t any evidence that it helps in people.
-Copper bracelets are often marketed to people with both osteoarthritis and rheumatoid arthritis as a way to relieve symptoms, but there’s no evidence that they work.
+Animal studies suggest that taking copper by mouth may help prevent and slow arthritis, but evidence in humans is lacking.
+Copper bracelets are often marketed to people with both osteoarthritis and rheumatoid arthritis as a way to relieve symptoms, but there is no evidence that they work.

-There is some slight evidence that taking copper along with zinc, manganese, and calcium might help postmenopausal women slow down the rate of bone loss.
+There is some slight evidence that taking copper along with zinc, manganese, and calcium might help slow the rate of bone loss among postmenopausal women.

 Copper is found in these foods: